jamesrhester/ImgCIFHandler.jl/README.md

 Note that this command will only work if the images referred to in `b4_master.cif` actually exist.
 To create those files locally, unpack the
 `b4_mini.tar.bz2` contents into location `test/testfiles/test_cbf_unzipped`.

+2. `get_beam_centre(filename)`.
+This will calculate the beam centre in pixel and detector coordinates.

 # Supported external formats